 Dental lasers can help reshaping the gum tissue as well as bone so that surgeons can expose healthier tooth structure.
 This reshaping, also popular as crown lengthening, will give rise to a solid foundation for restorations to place.

-Surgeons can also reshape gum tissues so that they can expose healthy tooth structure.
+Dental surgeons can also reshape gum tissues so that they can expose healthy tooth structure.
 This will go a long way in improving the manifestation of a gummy smile.

 Muscle Attachment (Frenula)

-A laser frenectomy can help to treat children with tongue restrictions.
+A laser frenectomy can help to treat children and adults with tongue restrictions.
 And infants who are finding it difficult to breastfeed because of restricted tongue movement.
 It can also help in treating speech impediments.

 Soft Tissue Folds (Epulis)

-Surgeons can remove tissue folds brought about by non-suitable dentures in a painless, suture-free manner with dental lasers.
+Dentist surgeons can remove tissue folds brought about by non-suitable dentures in a painless, suture-free manner with dental lasers.